ixmaps/IXmapsClient/README.md

 **IXmapsClient** sets up a local web server that only answers queries from your device, then opens a browser page to access the interface. **IXmapsClient** runs on port 2040.

-Source code is available at: github.com/ixmaps/IXmapsClient.
+Source code is available at: https://www.github.com/ixmaps/IXmapsClient.
 Contributions to improve the IXmaps Client are welcome!

-Pre-compiled packages of **IXmapsClient** are available at: www.ixmaps.ca/contribute
+Pre-compiled packages of **IXmapsClient** are available at: https://www.ixmaps.ca/contribute

 As of December 7, 2015 IXmaps began using **IXmapsClient** to generate routing application, replacing the older traceroute generator, TRgen.
 As of October 2016 the Windows, Mac OS X and Linux versions of TRgen are deprecated, and no longer work.

 ### Install and build packages
-**IXmapsClient** is based on node.js version 4.
+CDMTODO - update me (nvm is standard, node v11) **IXmapsClient** is based on node.js version 4.
 For installation, https://github.com/creationix/nvm seems to work well.
 Once installed, use `nvm install 4`.

 You will also need appropriate build tools for your OS installed (e.g. build-essentials on Linux, XCode on Mac OS, and on Windows Visual Studio 2015, C++ compilers).